iannesbitt/pyslink2mseed/README.md

 Save data for a specific seismic network/station/channel from a seedlink server.

 ## Usage
 Configuration is pretty straightforward.
 Just edit the first few lines of the `pyslink2mseed.py` script.
+If you're looking to

 #### 1. Specify the server you'd like to connect to:
 To connect to a Raspberry Shake on the local network, change